 One fell swoop.

-Meaning: Suddenly; in a single, swift manner. *Fierce is an adjective, meaning fierce or savage.
+Meaning: Suddenly, in a single, swift manner. *Fell is an adjective, meaning fierce or savage.
 Swoop is a noun meaning a blow or stroke, or a bird’s sudden, sweeping descent from a height when capturing prey.

 Origin: The expression was first documented in William Shakespeare’s Macbeth in 1605.
 After hearing his family and servants had all been killed, Macduff says,

 Did you say all?
 O hell-kite?
 All?